majhol08/Nuclei/README.md

 deduplicated blobs live off the main output partition.
 Override this behaviour with the `--temp-dir` option or the environment variables `AFO_CACHE_DIR`, `AFO_STORE_DIR` and `AFO_TMPDIR` if you need custom locations.

+On first run a short setup wizard appears (unless `--yes` is used) asking for the output directory, cache/store locations, optional symlinks and a disk budget.
+The chosen settings are saved to `afo.config.json` for subsequent runs.
+Reconfigure at any time with `--setup` or ignore the saved settings once with `--reset-config`.

 Each copy uses SHA‑1 deduplication: identical YAML files are written once and tracked in `content-index.json`.
 The `manifest.json` remembers the last commit